aarnphm/morph/docs/content/SRS/SRS.md

 >
 > English supports

-Rationale: English will be supported for alpha release of `tinymorph`.
+Rationale: English will be supported for alpha release of `morph`.
 This is due to the limited capabilities of models when dealing with multilingual inputs.

 > [!IMPORTANT] CulR-CR2
 >